fieldtrip/website/getting_started/neuromag.md

 ## Set Path

 To get started, you need to add the paths where the FieldTrip and MNE toolboxes can be found.
-In respect to FiedlTrip, you should add the FieldTrip main directory to your path, and execute the **[ft_defaults](/reference/ft_defaults)** function, which sets the defaults and configures up the minimal required path settings (see the [faq](/faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path)
+In respect to FiedlTrip, you should add the FieldTrip main directory to your path, and execute the **[ft_defaults](/reference/ft_defaults)** function, which sets the defaults and configures up the minimal required path settings.
+See also this [frequently asked question](/faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path).

     addpath `<full_path_to_fieldtrip>`
     ft_defaults

 ## Reading MEG data

-The first step is to see if you can read in the data using both the toolboxes by typing the following in the command windo
+The first step is to see if you can read in the data using both the toolboxes by typing the following in the command window:

     >> hdr = ft_read_header(filename); %your fif-filename
     >> hdr